 Our life here in the country is wonderful and important - we're growing the nation's food, fuel and fiber and we're holding the carbon and green space that support a world of breathing creatures.
 Our opportunities are vast.
 Our future is bright.
 Let's work hard and have fun getting there, together.

 Fair Maps: Pass a non-partisan redistricting solution in 2021.
-No more excuses, no more waiting, no more hiding behind party leadership.
-Democracy dies when politicians are able to choose their voters, rather than the other way around.
-If you hate the partisanship and dysfunction in government, ending gerrymandering is the single most powerful way to encourage representatives to work together.
+If you hate the partisanship and dysfunction in government, ending gerrymandering is the single most powerful way to encourage representatives to work together on solutions.